GiacomoPope/xkcd-typora/README.md

 ## Typography

 The font is called `xkcd-script` and has been downloaded from [xkcd-font](https://github.com/ipython/xkcd-font).
+A monospaced version of the font called `xkcd-script-mono` was generated using [monospacifier](https://github.com/cpitclaudel/monospacifier).